-The Councils Risk Management Strategy and associated action plan was approved by the Executive in February 2018.
-A comprehensive refresh of the Strategy will take place in 2020-21 as described in the significant governance issues section of the AGS.
-In 2019-20 Internal Audit undertook a review of the Councils Risk Management arrangements and issued a 'Good Assurance Opinion.
-Internal Audit will form an independent opinion upon the new processes planned for 2020-21 following all implemented changes.
-The Corporate Risk Register is regularly reviewed by the Audit and Governance Committee i.e. February 2019, September 2019, and will continue to review this fundamental area of governance in accordance with the Committees terms of reference.
+The Council's Risk Management Strategy and associated action plan was approved by the Executive in October 2020.
+A comprehensive refresh of the Strategy took place in 2020-21 as described in the significant governance issues section of the AGS.
+The Corporate Risk Register is regularly reviewed by the Audit and Governance Committee i.e. September 2019, October 2020, and will continue to review this fundamental area of governance in accordance with the Committees terms of reference.